Explaining antisemitism

 I’ve heard that if you are trying to explain yourself, one explanation is more persuasive than several.
 But I am not trying to persuade.
 I am trying to understand, and I think there are multiple reinforcing factors.

 The first explanation is based on Rene Girard’s theory of mimetic desire.
 The Jewish people have a deep, intense enduring love for Adonai, for their tradition and for their homeland.
 Other groups have imitated these loves, and have claimed the relationship, the tradition and the land for themselves, to the exclusion of the Jewish people.
-But the Jewish people refuse to give these things up, so a scapegoat is needed.
-Every pogrom is a dark communion — a reenactment of the crucifixion.
+But the Jewish people refuse to give these things up, and those who claim them (oblivious of infinitude) are unable to share them, so a scapegoat is needed.
+Every pogrom is a dark reenactment of the crucifixion.

-The second explanation concerns love and dread, the compelling pull and the repulsive push of the transcendent.
-The Jewish people began as one more tribal sacrificial cult, but over many generations of stubborn refusal to die out, has iteratively rebirthed its own culture into something so sublimely transcendent that, now, very few people can enter and understand from it.
-Everything Jewish is haloed with a love-dread aura.
-It is alien and transcendent, but, worse, it has a strange attitude toward alienness and transcendence — it loves the stranger and welcomes the strange.
+Judaism is alien and transcendent, but, worse, it has a strange attitude toward alienness and transcendence — it loves the stranger and welcomes the strange.
 Which makes Judaism both strange and meta-strange.
 Religiously sensitive non-Jews love-hate it.
 They can’t get it out of their heart.
-They cannot leave it alone, but nor can they grasp and accept it.
-They need to have it, or control it, or failing that kill it and keep it.
+They cannot leave it alone, nor can they grasp and accept it.
+Like a psychotic lover, they need to possess it, or control it, or failing that, kill it and keep its memory for their very own.

 The third explanation is boring.
 Because the Jewish tradition values parenting and education, many Jews are smarter and better parented than their peers, and consequently excel, and become objects of envy, especially in times of rampant mediocrity and vanity.
 When a self-esteem pandemic hits, Jews make folks feel like something the cat dragged in.
 And, this might be a separate point, they make very poor objects of pity, because they just aren’t, as a group, pitiable.
 People addicted to compassionate condescension can’t do that with Jews, even when Jews are dramatically persecuted.

 The fourth explanation is even more boring.
 Jewish culture values honesty and directness over saccharine softness.
-Jewish honesty runs confrontational, argumentative, brusque and sometimes flat-out harsh, and people get their precious feelings hurt.
+Jewish honesty runs confrontational, argumentative, brusque and sometimes harsh, and people get their feelings hurt.
 Envious and offended people get resentful, and resentment can infect whole generations.

 The fifth explanation concerns the role of Jews in history.
 Primarily because of the first reason, the uneasy centrality of Jews in other peoples’ religions and hostility consequent to this centrality, for much of history Jews have been excluded from land-ownership and participation in reputable trades.
 They were forced into disgraceful trades like finance.
 Nobody likes their lender, so that has been a problem.
-But worse, Jewish financiers — all of whom spoke Hebrew and were therefore able to partner with Jews in other regions — were the financiers of the aristocrats who founded the modern European nation-states.
-The tradition of hostility of one’s own nation-state contains a thick red strand of Jewish international finance paranoia.
+But worse, Jewish financiers — all of whom spoke Hebrew and were therefore able to partner with Jews in other regions — were the financiers of the aristocrat founders of modern European nation-states.
+Any worldview hostile toward modern nation-states will contain more than a trace of Jewish international finance paranoia.

 The sixth explanation is so obvious I almost hate to include it.
 Jews refuse to stop being Jewish.
 Many learn Hebrew and can speak to one another in a language unknown to suspicious folk who wonder what exactly is being said.
 And what is going on in those houses of worship?
 What is going on in their homes and the backrooms of their prosperous businesses?
 What are those weird people scheming about?
 Jews are conspicuously alien and for that reason inspire paranoia in the paranoid.

 There’s probably more, but this list suffices to account for the phenomenon.
-And this same list also helps account for why Judaism is my religion.
+And this same list also helps explain why I chose Judaism as my own religion.

 Leave a Reply